switcherapi/switcher-ac/README.md

 - GitHub OAuth
 - Switcher API

-Provide the values for the Spring parameters file located at src/main/resources/application-[ENV].properties
+Provide the parameters for the Service at resources/application-local.properties

 # Running locally

 ## Maven Spring-boot

 1. Initialize/configure environment with required variables located at /docker-env/.env.template (use set -a)
-2. mvn clean install spring-boot:run -Dspring-boot.run.profiles=dev
+2. mvn clean install spring-boot:run -Plocal

 ## With Docker-Compose